 A digital marketer’s favourite phrase is “Content is King”, but as we all know, mobile has dramatically changed how consumers interact with your business.
 We live in a world where we expect everything at our fingertips; with mobile devices in our pockets, voice-activated devices in our homes & cars, and smart appliances in our homes, marketing with context and relevance in mind will be what distinguishes your business in a competitive digital landscape.

 Search Engine Optimization changes all the time and 2018 will be no exception.
-At Ontario SEO we are very interested in the changes happening with Google My Business, the Knowledge and Answer Boxes.
+At Ontario SEO we are very interested in the changes happening with Google Business Profile (formerly known as Google My Business), and the Knowledge and Answer Boxes.
 Some marketers have dubbed this “position zero”; because your business appears above all the other listings on the page.
 Achieving the coveted spot in the answer or knowledge box does not follow the “traditional” rules of SEO; it’s got little to do with your ranking position.
-Around here we are focused on finding ways to “win” position zero and leverage the new features available in Google My Business (they are making regular changes).
+Around here we are focused on finding ways to “win” position zero and leverage the new features available in Google Business Profile (they are making regular changes).

 The good news is that if you have a sound technical SEO strategy with content that is informative & relevant to search queries, you have a good chance of winning position zero.
 We are experimenting with new ways to leverage schema, query-based content, and rich snippets to make sure our clients have the best chance of gaining this valuable position.